-Actual revenues were \$66,001, or 7%, higher than final budgeted revenues for the fiscal year ended June 30, 2021, primarily as a result of higher than anticipated federal (COVID GOFERR) and state grants, auto registrations, property taxes, building and other permits.
-These favorable changes were partially offset by a significant decline in investment earnings as a result of the reduction in interest rates resulting from the COVID-19 pandemic and global conflicts negatively affecting the US and global investment markets.
+Actual revenues were \$713,588, or 50%, higher than final budgeted revenues for the fiscal year ended June 30, 2022, primarily as a result of higher than anticipated federal (CARES Act) and state grants, auto registrations, property taxes, building and other permits.
+These favorable changes were partially offset by a significant decline in investment earnings as a result of the reduction in interest rates.
 Below is a brief summary of the most significant revenue variances:

-- The Town received a GOFERR Coronavirus Relief Fund grant, provided for by the CARES Act and passed through the State of New Hampshire for COVID-19 related expenditures totaling \$30,361. - Vehicle registration revenues were higher than projections by \$129,581. - Interest received on outstanding and delinquent taxes was greater than budgeted for by \$7,158. - State grant income of \$19,279 was received as a result of funding received under New Hampshire's passage of HB4.
+- The Town received a Coronavirus Relief Fund grant, provided for by the CARES Act and passed through the State of New Hampshire for COVID-19 related expenditures totaling \$64,908. - Vehicle registration revenues were higher than projections by \$130,320. - Interest received on outstanding and delinquent taxes was greater than budgeted for by \$10,187. - Unexpected state grant income of \$37,926 was received.

-Overall current year expenditures were greater than final budgeted expenditures by \$29,308 for the fiscal year.
-General Fund expenditures in excess of the budget were due to several factors including capital outlay in the current year for the King's Highway bridge and purchase of a police cruiser.
+Overall current year expenditures were less than final budgeted expenditures by \$377,237 for the fiscal year.
+General Fund expenditures in excess of the budget were due to several factors including capital outlay in the current year for the King's Highway bridge and purchase of a fire rescue vehicle.
 Below is a brief summary of the most significant expense variances.

-- Actual costs to operate the waste management transfer station were less than amounts budgeted for by approximately \$23,000. - The costs of providing police services to the Town's residents was over budget by \$36,444 principally as a result of a police cruiser purchase and to a lesser extent the demands on first responders caused by the COVID-19 pandemic and resulting turnover in the Fire and Police Departments.
+- Actual costs to operate the waste management transfer station were less than amounts budgeted for by \$15,682. - The costs of providing police services to the Town's residents was less than amounts budgeted for by \$31,481 principally as a result of less demands on first responders as COVID-19 pandemic related issues subsided.